• Home

 How does it work?

-• The course is conducted entirely online.
-After purchase you will receive an automatic confirmation email with your personal login details within 15 minutes.
-With that, you can log in to our course platform.
-That’s the place where you can find all your purchased online courses.
+• The course is entirely online.
+After purchase, you will receive an automatic confirmation email within 15 minutes containing your personal login details.
+These will give you access to our course platform, where you’ll find all of your purchased online courses.

-• On the course platform you will find all video lessons, accompanying texts and pdf documents with overviews, step-by-step plans and lists.
-That way you can start learning right away.
-You don’t have to be at your computer at a specific time, all material is continuously available.
+• On the course platform, you will find all the video lessons, as well as accompanying texts, and PDF documents containing overviews, step-by-step plans and lists.
+You can start learning straight away.
+There’s no need to be at your computer at specific times, all the material is continuously available.

-• You take classes from home, with your own tools, at your own pace, when it suits you..
-No spare time for a while?
-Or would you like to revisit the lessons again (and again) at a later time?
+• You can follow the lessons from home with your own materials at your own pace, whenever it suits you.
+Need a break?
+Or do you want to watch the lessons again and again?
 No problem!
-The course remains available for life.
-You can read about the benefits of an online course here.
+You have lifetime access to the course.
+Read about the benefits of an online course Read about the benefits of an online course here.

-• Don’t have all the materials at home?
-Each course includes a detailed materials list of things you will use during the course.
-You’ll find a list of ceramic stores here.
+• Don’t have all the necessary tools?
+Each course includes a detailed list of materials you’ll need.
+You’ll find a list of pottery supply stores here.

-• No ceramic oven?
+• No kiln?
 No problem.
-Here you will find an extensive list of addresses in Belgium and the Netherlands of ceramic studios and individuals who bake work for third parties for a fee.
-You can probably find an address near you!
+Here you’ll find an extensive list of ceramic studios and individuals worldwide who fire work for others for a fee.
+You’re sure to find somewhere near you!

 Frequently Asked Questions